 If you sell capital property such as land, jewelry, securities or a range of other items at a loss, you may be able to claim a capital loss on your taxes.
 Capital losses from these properties have to be applied against capital gains from the same categories.
-If there is no gain in current year, loss can be carried up to 3 years back to the year that had gain, or carried forward indefinitely in anticipation of gain.
+If there is no gain in current year, loss can be carried back up to 3 years to the year that had gain, or carried forward indefinitely in anticipation of gain.

 Calculating your capital loss is fairly straightforward.
 Simply take the proceeds of the disposition (amount you received), and subtract the property’s adjusted cost base and any expenses incurred in selling it.

 The adjusted cost base of a property is the cost you paid for the property plus legal fees, commissions and other expenses incurred to purchase it.
 For example, if you sold a capital asset for $100,000 with an adjusted cost base of $105,000 and you spent $400 advertising the sale, your capital loss would be $5,400.

 However, you cannot necessarily claim that amount as a loss.
 Every year, the CRA sets an inclusion rate defining how much of your capital gains or losses can be reported.
 The most recent, inclusion rate is one-half.
 In this example, you would be able to claim $2,700 in capital losses from your loss of $5,400.